-KOTAK DIVIDEND YIELD FUND
+KOTAK SERVICES FUND

-An open-ended equity scheme predominantly investing in dividend yielding stocks
+An open-ended equity scheme following services theme

-This product is suitable for investors who are seeking Scheme Risk-o-meter Benchmark Risk-o-meter Long term capital growth Investment in portfolio of predominantly in equity and equity related securities of dividend yielding companies.
-The risk of the scheme is Very High The risk of the benchmark is Very High
+This product is suitable for investors who are seeking Scheme Risk-o-meter# Benchmark Risk-o-meter Long term capital growth Investment in portfolio of predominantly Equity &amp; Equity related instruments of companies engaged in Services theme The risk of the scheme is Very High The risk of the benchmark is Very High

-Investors should consult their financial advisers if in doubt about whether the product is suitable for them.
+\Investors should consult their financial advisers if in doubt about whether the product is suitable for them.

-(The product labelling assigned during the New Fund Offer is based on internal assessment of the Scheme Characteristics or model portfolio and the same may vary post NFO when actual investments are made)
+#The product labelling assigned during the New Fund Offer is based on internal assessment of the Scheme Characteristics or model portfolio and the same may vary post NFO when actual investments are made.